9 Restaurants in Alaró you must try

 While you won’t find much in the way of cutting-edge gastronomy, what Alaró does have is a fine collection of inviting and unpretentious eateries offering excellent local cuisine alongside a wide range of Mediterranean-inspired favourites.
 Whether it’s long lunches on sunny terraces or intimate dinners in charming historic buildings, the town’s restaurants draw a pleasant mix of diners from long-term locals to day-tripping tourists.

 If it’s a great steak you’re after, look no further than this excellent grill restaurant.
 Together with mouth-watering cuts of quality beef, you’ll find all kinds of flame-cooked meats and seafood on their varied menu.
 Spanish tapas also feature, plus there’s a decent selection of dishes for vegetarians.
-The health-conscious can also choose from a good choice of salads and smoothies.
+They have a great value daily menu, so expect it to be packed with the local community at lunchtime!

 Housed in a former oil mill (from where it gets its name) Sa Tafona offers a menu that whips up creative interpretations of traditional Mediterranean cuisine, colourfully presented and bursting with flavour.
 Inside, the decor elegantly combines touches of industrial chic with traditional stone walls and lofty ceilings.
 There’s also an intimate outside terrace, perfect for enjoying a romantic meal on a balmy evening.